 An additional highlight of moderating and attending roundtables is that you receive unexpected valuable information.
 You will likely hear about problems that you haven’t faced yet, but will in the future.
 Although you may not be aware of the issue yet, hearing solutions from other professionals will help you plan accordingly.

-When I moderate a roundtable, I try to lay back and facilitate answers from the audience.
-I throw in any missing advice or bust myths when necessary, and I steer the conversation away from any third-party accounts that may lose the veracity of the problem and solution, as something may be lost in translation.
+When we moderate a roundtable, we try to sit back and facilitate answers from the audience.
+We throw in any missing advice or bust myths when necessary, and we steer the conversation away from any third-party accounts that may lose the veracity of the problem and solution, as something may be lost in translation.

 Ultimately, what’s important to remember is that during a roundtable, everyone in attendance will get some level of consultation as they learn from both the moderators and the participants.

-If you’re interested in learning how to incorporate events into your multiplatform publishing business model, please schedule a time to talk with our marketing services team.
-There are no strings attached, of course, and we think you’ll enjoy envisioning the possibilities for your business during our conversation.
+If you’re interested in learning how to incorporate events into your multiplatform publishing business model, please schedule a time to talk with us.
+There are no strings attached and we think you’ll enjoy envisioning the possibilities for your business during our conversation.

 This post was originally published in 2011 and is updated frequently.